shulance/hubot-pugsofwesteros/README.md

 * ned | stark | winterfell - Reply with Ned or the Starks
 * tyrion | imp - Reply with Tyrion
 * jon snow | you know nothing - Reply with Jon Snow
-* tyrion | imp - Reply with Tyrion
 * king | joffrey - Reply with The king Bastard Joffrey
 * daenerys | targaryen - Reply with Daenerys